Dreyer & Reinbold Racing: 2000–2006

-Founded in 2000, DRR was one of the few teams that consistently ran the Infiniti engine until they left the series, then switched to Chevrolet and finally to Honda in 2005.
+Founded in 2000, DRR was one of the few teams that consistently ran the Infiniti engine until they left the series, switched to Chevrolet, and finally to Honda in 2005.
 When Robbie Buhl retired from the cockpit in 2004, he placed Felipe Giaffone in the cockpit, followed by Roger Yasukawa with financial backing from Honda.

 With Honda backing gone for 2006, some doubted if the team would continue, as Buhl had consistently stated that if running the team did not make financial sense, he would shut it down.
 However, sponsorship was found and the team named 2000 series champion Buddy Lazier their primary driver.

-In 2002 the team ran a second car for Sarah Fisher, who became the first woman in North American motorsports history to win the pole position for a major-league open-wheel race, earning the pole at Kentucky Speedway.
+In 2002, the team ran a second car for Sarah Fisher, who became the first woman in North American motorsports history to win the pole position for a major-league open-wheel race, earning the pole at Kentucky Speedway.
 In the 2006 Indianapolis 500, the team's second car was driven by Al Unser Jr.

-The team's only win came in their debut race, 2000 IRL season opener at Walt Disney World Speedway when Buhl stunned the series with a win from the 22nd starting position.
-In 2006 the team scored their best finish in years when Ryan Briscoe showed a great turn of speed in the wet at Watkins Glen International to get on the podium.
-During that time, other good results in the season were few and far between.
+The team's only win came in their debut race, 2000 IRL season opener at Walt Disney World Speedway, when Buhl stunned the series with a win from the 22nd starting position.
+In 2006 the team scored their best finish in years when Ryan Briscoe showed great speed in the wet conditions at Watkins Glen International to get on the podium.
+During that time, other stellar results in season were rare, if not infrequent.